dikaproject/dikaproject/README.md

 ## 🚀 About Me
 - 💻 I'm a passionate Backend Developer, currently studying Frontend Development at Telkom University Purwokerto.
-- 🚀 I'm the Founder of Intech Digital Solution and the initiator of Intech Academy.
+- 🚀 I'm the Founder of IntechCode Enterprise and the initiator of Intech Academy.
 - 🎯 My current goal is to focus on building Intech Academy — an upcoming platform designed to help others learn technology and gain real-world skills in software development.

 ### 🎓 Current Focus